15 Interesting Ciphers And Secret Codes For Kids To Learn

 1. What are the risks associated with using secret codes with children?

 Teaching your child to code has no immediate risk, except that if your child enjoys coding, they might spend too much time in front of the screen.
-However, demand for coding is only going to rise over the years, making it a valuable skill for children to have.
+However, demand for coding is only going to rise over the years, making it a valuable skill and one of the most effective educational activities for kids.

 2. Which activities can be used to help children learn secret codes?